szczyglis-dev/py-gpt/README.md

 - Added `Permission denied` tool responses that point to `Settings -> Security` when filesystem access is blocked.
 - Added a Computer Use tab in Security settings.
 - Added `Halt on potentially unsafe operation`, enabled by default.
-- Added explicit user confirmation for provider-flagged unsafe Computer Use operations in OpenAI and Google providers; type `continue` in chat to execute the paused action and acknowledge the safety check.
+- Added explicit user confirmation for provider-flagged potentially unsafe Computer Use operations in OpenAI and Google providers.
-- Security restrictions and Computer Use confirmation gates are bypassed in sandbox mode.
-- Updated non-English `input.placeholder` translations to match the English `Enter a message...` text.
-- Added Security and Computer Use safety translations for all bundled languages.
+- Added per-model custom API endpoint and API key settings.
+- Improved the Models Editor advanced settings layout and added missing field descriptions and translations.
+- Moved application-managed temporary files for audio input, HTML Canvas, Code Interpreter/IPython, and the Transcript tool to the workdir `tmp` directory.
+- Centered the audio input/output level meter in the bottom input bar.
+- Fixed the Painter tool restoring the wrong color icon after application restart.
+- Fixed escaped Unicode characters in stored and displayed command/tool JSON, including nested tool responses.
-- Updated README and configuration documentation for the new Security controls.
+- Updated examples and documentation.

 **2.8.3 (2026-08-16)**